adobe/spectrum-web-components/packages/help-text/help-text-mixin.md

 }
 ```

-This functionality is powered by the `HelpTextManager` class which is also exported from this package and can be leveraged directly.
-It accepts the root element on which it will manage help text and an options object that accepts the `mode` by which that help text will be managed at construction time.
+This functionality is powered by the `HelpTextManager` class, which is also exported from this package and can be leveraged directly.
+It accepts the root element, on which it will manage help text, and an options object that accepts the `mode`, by which that help text will be managed at construction time.
 Leveraged at render time, it surfaces an `id` property and a `render(invalid?: boolean)` method for use in your template.

 #### Usage with self-managed validity